panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 #### 1.3.3.
 Installing Ubuntu Server

 We have created an empty VM, downloaded the OS image file, and configured the boot order.
 Now, we are ready to install the OS.
+The installation of the OS is similar to the the installation on a physical computer.
+The following describes the detailed steps.

+**Step 1**

 ## 2. Create more nodes and connect as a cluster